 Eating Like a Local

-“One of the best ways to do this is by joining an Athens Food Tour, where expert guides lead you through the city’s most beloved food hotspots — from bustling markets to cozy bakeries and authentic street vendors.”
+“One of the best ways to do this is by joining an Athens Food Tour, where expert guides lead you through the city’s most beloved food hotspots — from bustling markets to cosy bakeries and authentic street vendors.”

 Modern Street Food Trends